eksctl-io/eksctl/site/content/usage/16-fargate-support.md

 created.
 This profile targets the `default` and the `kube-system` namespaces so pods in those namespaces will run on Fargate.

-#<!-- TODO: say "see more about selectors in section XXX -->

 The Fargate profile that was created can be checked with the following command:

 ```console